-Earth scientist – University of Bern
+Earth scientist – University of Lausanne

 Pierre Lanari

-Multidisciplinary geoscientist, I am Assistant Professor and Head of the Computational Petrology and Geochemistry Group at the Institute of Geological Sciences at the University of Bern (Switzerland).
 This website contains research material such as papers and links to computer programs I have developed.

 My Experience